-Finally, we quantify the joint impact of holdings and fire-sale risk channels on banks' realized performance during the post-LTRO period (between LTRO 1 and Draghi's speech), and the post-OMT period (after Draghi's speech until the end of 2012).
+In this section, we attempt to quantify the joint impact of holdings and fire-sale risk channels on banks' realized performance during the post-LTRO period (between LTRO 1 and Draghi's speech), and the post-OMT period (after Draghi's speech until the end of 2012).
 As measures of a bank's realized performance, we consider the change in its five-year CDS spread and its equity return.
 We regress banks' realized performance on bank characteristics that are measured before the period used to derive banks' realized performance starts.
-We detail the methodology used to derive the holdings and fire-sale risk effects on banks' realized performance in Appendix D.
+We detail the methodology used to derive the holdings and fire-sale risk effects on banks' realized performance in Appendix D.25

-The effects of the holdings and fire-sale risk channels for the post-LTRO period, and the post-OMT period are summarized in Table 7.
-We separate the holdings and fire-sales effects for short-term sovereign bond holdings (maturity between one and three years) vs. long-term sovereign bond holdings (maturity above three years).
-In the table, we report cross-sectional averages of the effects of the respective channel on five-year CDS spread changes (Panel A) and equity returns (Panel B), together with the cross-sectional average raw changes of bank CDS spreads and average raw bank equity returns.
+The effects of the holdings and fire-sale risk channels for the post-LTRO period, and the post-OMT period are summarized in Table 8.
+In this table, we report cross-sectional averages of the effects of the respective channel on five-year CDS spread changes (Panel A) and equity returns (Panel B), together with the cross-sectional average raw changes of bank CDS spreads and average raw bank equity returns.

-In Panel A of Table 7, we find that, during the post-LTRO period, the average increase in CDS spreads of banks due to their long-term GIIPS sovereign bond holdings (+144 bps) is not offset by the average reduction in CDS spreads due to their short-term GIIPS sovereign bond holdings (-34 bps).
-In particular, GIIPS banks benefit from a reduction of risk of -104 bps on average due to their short-term home sovereign bond holdings that they could pledge as collateral at the ECB in exchange for funding in the LTROs.
+In Panel A of Table 8, we find that, during the post-LTRO period, the average increase in CDS spreads of banks due to their long-term GIIPS sovereign bond holdings (+144 bps) is not offset by the average reduction in CDS spreads due to the beneficial effect of holding short-term GIIPS sovereign bonds on their balance sheets (-34 bps).
+In particular, GIIPS banks benefit from a reduction of risk of 104 bps on average due to their short-term home sovereign bond holdings that they could pledge as collateral at the ECB in exchange for funding in the LTROs.